euc-dev/ws1-sdk-intelligence/docs/Apple/ws1constants.md

 ## WS1IntelligenceLoggingLevel

-By default, Workspace ONE Intelligence SDK prints a few messages (via NSLog) to the device log that may be useful to verify that Workspace ONE Intelligence SDK is initialized and properly working.
-If you don’t want to see Workspace ONE Intelligence log messages, you can tune the amount of logging that is displayed.
+By default, Omnissa Intelligence SDK prints a few messages (via NSLog) to the device log that may be useful to verify that Omnissa Intelligence SDK is initialized and properly working.
+If you don’t want to see Omnissa Intelligence log messages, you can tune the amount of logging that is displayed.

-See Setting Log Verbosity Of Workspace ONE Intelligence SDK of how to tweak the logging level
+See Setting Log Verbosity Of Omnissa Intelligence SDK of how to tweak the logging level

 ### WS1IntelligenceLoggingLevel